sunnybeta/one4all/cicd/k8s/README.md

 #### ETCD

-* The etcd is a key value storage stores the entire configuration of the kubernetes cluster.
+* The etcd is a distributed key value storage stores the entire configuration of the kubernetes cluster.
 We can restore the entire cluster state using the etcd snapshot.

 #### Virtual Network

 * Turns all the nodes inside the cluster into one powerful machine that has sum of all the resources of the individual nodes.

 ### Pods